Sher-Chowdhury/vagrant-foreman/README.md

 6. Then apply and save changes
 7. Repeat the above steps, but this time for Git bash, You can find this icon under, start -> All programs -> git -> Git Bash

+Next we need to configure Git bash to make it easier to use:

+1. Open new git bash tereminal
+2. right click on the header -> defaults -> "Options" tab -> enable check boxes (there's four in total)
+3. Select the "Layout" tab
+4. Adjust screen/window sizes according to your liking.
+Also choose a high number for the "Height" option under "screen buffer size", e.g. 5000.

+This will allow you to scroll up further and do copy-pasting in/out of the git-bash terminal more easily.

+This will make copy and pastin easier.

+Next do:

+1. Open new git bash tereminal
+2. right click on the header -> defaults -> "Options" tab -> enable check boxes (there's four in total)

 ### Pre-reqs (optional, but recommended)

 Open up a git-bash terminal and: